Limit theorems for iteration stable tessellations: Background material and statement of the functional limit theorems

-with $\vec{\bf n}(f)$ standing for the unit normal to $f$ and $\zeta$ for a bounded measurable function on ${\cal S}_{d-1}$.
-Moreover, denote the collection of cell-separating $(d-1)$-dimensional facets, usually referred to as \textit{$(d-1)$-dimensional maximal polytopes}, arising in subsequent splits in the MNW-construction by $\MaxFacets(Y)$, define $\Sigma_{\phi}(Y)$ by
+with $\vec\mathbf{n}(f)$ standing for the unit normal to a facet $f$ and $\zeta$ for a bounded measurable function on $\mathcal{S}_{d-1}$.
+Moreover, denote the collection of cell-separating $(d-1)$-dimensional facets, usually referred to as \textit{$(d-1)$-dimensional maximal polytopes}, arising in subsequent splits in the MNW-construction by $\MaxFacets(Y)$.
+(Note that some of these polytopes can be chopped-off by the possibly curved boundary of the convex window $W$ in which $Y$ is constructed and are\vadjust{\goodbreak} no polytopes in the usual sense.
+However, we somehow abuse notation and remark that this technical issue causes no difficulties in our theory, because of the special form of the facet functional $\phi$.)
+Let us further define $\Sigma_{\phi}(Y)$ by